 The Augmentation Mastopexy Procedure

-Augmentation mastopexy is performed on an outpatient basis under general anesthesia, and usually takes 1 to 3 hours.
-Depending on the degree of sagging, the amount of excess skin, and the size and type of the implants, one of the following types of incisions is often used:
+Augmentation mastopexy is performed on an outpatient basis under general anesthesia.
+Surgery time will depend on the degree of sagging, the amount of excess skin, and the size and type of the implants, one of the following types of incisions is often used:

 - Two rings, one larger than the other, around the areola